 - Nevada teacher scholarships

 - South Carolina teacher scholarships

-Substitutes and Paraprofessionals have until September 30, 2017 to apply for the scholarships and recipients will be selected on October 1st.
-Immediate notification will go out with the hope that substitutes and paraprofessionals can complete their preparation program and become a fully certified teacher in 2018.
+Substitutes and Paraprofessionals have until September 30, 2017, to apply for the scholarships and recipients will be selected on October 1st.
+An immediate notification will go out with the hope that substitutes and paraprofessionals can complete their preparation program and become a fully certified teacher in 2018.